kimjoar/writings/backbone-mixins.md

    })
    ```

-We chose to go for the latter solution as we already had a `BaseView`.
+In my project we chose to go for the latter solution as we already had a
+`BaseView`.

 Testing
 -------

-We could have tested the mixins by themselves, but as they are always
-used by other components, that felt strange.
-Many of them create
-essential functionality in the components they are mixed with, and many
-components also have their idiosyncracies in how they use the mixed in
-code.

-Additionally, and perhaps most importantly, if the mixin contains any
-properties which are already defined on the view, these will not be
-mixed in.
-By having a truly simple way of including the tests we expect
-to pass when mixing in a component, we can find and solve such problems.
+Mixins can be tested both by themselves and when mixed into a component,
+i.e. both through unit tests and through integration tests.
+We'll take a
+look at the latter.

-Luckily, Jasmine has a great way to include similar tests several
+Jasmine has a great way to include similar tests several places.
+Davis
-places.
-Davis W. Frank of Pivotal Labs [wrote a great blog
+W. Frank of Pivotal Labs [wrote a great blog
 post](http://pivotallabs.com/users/dwfrank/blog/articles/1720-drying-up-jasmine-specs-with-shared-behavior)
 about this a year ago.